thedgglmister/libft/README.md

 # libft
-The 1st Project of the 42us curriculum
+The 1st Project of the 42 Silicon Valley curriculum

 ### --Project Summary--